buildarr/buildarr-docs/docs/installation/windows.md

 ### Uninstallation

-Buildarr will be listed in "Add or Remove Programs" as a standard application, and can be uninstalled there like any other application.
+Buildarr will be listed in "Add or Remove Programs" as a standard application, and can be uninstalled from there like any other application.

 ![Look for "Buildarr" in "Add or Remove Programs", and uninstall it from there.](buildarr-installer-8.png)